Visitors walking peacefully through a sunlit mosque courtyard in Istanbul, framed by arches and domes

 Where a local guide quietly helps

 This is, honestly, part of why people travel with us.
-A licensed local guide means you are never the obviously lost tourist with a map open on a corner.
-We know which streets to take, which taxis to wave off, what a fair price looks like, and how to read a situation that a first-time visitor cannot.
+A licensed local guide means someone beside you who knows which streets to take, which taxis to wave off, what a fair price looks like, and how to read a situation.
 It is not that Istanbul is dangerous — it is that a little local knowledge removes the small frictions and lets you simply enjoy the city.

 The bottom line

 Come with the same common sense you would bring to London, New York or Sydney, and Istanbul will treat you well.
-It is one of the world’s great cities to wander, eat in and get a little lost in — and we would love to show you the side of it that most visitors never see.
+It is one of the world’s great cities to wander, eat in and get a little lost in — and we would love to show you its warm, local side.

 Have a question about your trip?
 Just ask us — we are happy to talk through anything before you book.